bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML5 audio is composed of several layers:</h4>
 <ul>
   <li>The &lt;audio&gt; element is useful for embedding an audio player into a Web page.
+It
-It is dedicated for <b>streamed audio</b>.
+    is dedicated for <b>streamed audio</b>.
 It is very similar to the &lt;video&gt; element, both in its use and in its API.</li>
-  <li>The Web Audio API is designed for musical applications and for adding sound effects to games.
+  <li>The Web Audio API is designed for musical applications and for adding sound effects to
+    games.
 This pure JavaScript API supports manipulation of sound samples (loops, etc.), music synthesis and sound generation (oscillators, etc.).
 It also comes with a set of predefined sound processing modules (reverb, delay, etc.)</li>
 </ul>
 <!-- https://github.com/bbauska/W3Cx-4of5-HTML5.2x -->
 <p>
 This course will focus on the &lt;audio&gt; element.
-We present the <a href="https://www.w3.org/TR/webaudio/">Web Audio API</a> and other advanced HTML5 features in the <a href="https://www.edx.org/course/html5-apps-and-games">W3Cx HTML5 Apps and Games course</a>.
+We present the
+<a href="https://www.w3.org/TR/webaudio/">Web Audio API</a> and other advanced HTML5
+features in the <a href="https://www.edx.org/course/html5-apps-and-games">W3Cx HTML5
+Apps and Games course</a>.

 The attributes, event set and JavaScript API  of the &lt;audio&gt; element are just a "reduced" version of the ones from the &lt;video&gt; element, and here we will only address the differences and peculiarities.
 </p>

 <h4>The &lt;audio&gt; element, basic usage</h4>
 <p>
-Here is a simple example (also available <a href="https://jsbin.com/yogojis/edit?html,output">online example from JSBin</a>):
+Here is a simple example (also available <a href="https://jsbin.com/yogojis/edit?html,output">
+online example from JSBin</a>):

 Press play to stream the neigh of a horse: (does not work in git)</p>